 Buying an annuity is essentially giving up control of your money to an insurance company.
 If you annuitize it, you will receive a lifetime income stream, but the funds are now the property of the insurance company.
 Some annuities give you the ability to pull out 10% of your funds per year without a penalty, which means they get to charge fees on 90% of your money until the 6- to 10-year redemption penalty is over.
 This lack of liquidity can be an expensive risk in the future.

-5. This is the wrong time to lock up funds in fixed annuities and guarantee a low return.
+5. This could be the wrong time to lock up funds in fixed annuities and guarantee a low return.

 When you buy a fixed annuity, you are locking in a low fixed rate of return for the long term.
 Locking up money at the low end of the interest rate cycle (such as a 3-4% rate of return) forever, may be using the wrong tool at the wrong time.
 We all know it makes sense to refinance our homes when interest rates drop, but it usually doesn’t make sense to lock in a low investment return.

-6. Annuities are not "guaranteed" by the US government, but by a private insurance company.
+6. Annuities are not "guaranteed" by the US government.

 The "guarantees" provided in annuities are not the same as an FDIC-backed guarantee or a government backing.
 Annuity “guarantees” are provided by an insurance company.
 Although the insurance company may be a big and seemingly stable company, bad things can happen.
 For example, AIG was the largest insurance company in the U.S. before the last recession and then collapsed due to the company’s losses in credit default swaps.

-7. With an annuity, to get all the guarantees, you have to die or annuitize it.
+7. With an annuity, to get all the guarantees, you have to die or annuitize.